Your predecessors have created an excellent reputation at MU we hope that you will continue.

 What do I do during my elective rotation?

-Ross University and St. George’s students can elect to complete this rotation by taking elective courses at the University of Missouri.
+Ross University, St. George and St. Mathews students can elect to complete this rotation by taking elective courses at the University of Missouri.
 Two-week rotations may be taken at the Veterinary Health Center.
 Alternatively, students may choose to complete an evaluated preceptorship in a private practice.
 These off-site experiences require supervision and evaluation by a licensed veterinarian in good standing and the student should gain experience in diagnosis, treatment, surgery, and practice management.
 A total of 2 weeks and 60 hours is the minimum time required for an acceptable preceptorship and students are strongly encouraged to spend as much time as possible observing and assisting with case management.
 Other preceptorships may be chosen in the areas of public health, epidemiology, or research.
 Supervisors for those preceptorships can be either a DVM or PhD.
 Questions about the suitability and evaluation of a preceptorship experience should be directed to Barb Calvin in the Office of Student and Academic Affairs.
 The student must leave a forwarding address with the Office of Student and Academic Affairs prior to leaving for a preceptorship.

 On-site clinical electives can be found here.
 Island students may also choose to take the following core MU clinical rotations as electives: Theriogenology, Ophthalmology, Neurology/Neurosurgery, Oncology.
 If you choose to complete on-site electives, you should contact the Associate Dean for Student and Academic Affairs to check for availability and for advanced scheduling.

 If you have a documented physical or learning disability, please review the Schedule of Courses.
-If you anticipate the need to ask for accommodations, please contact Dr. Tennison (573-882-1902) as soon as possible.
+If you anticipate the need to ask for accommodations, please contact Dr. Cohn (573-882-1902) as soon as possible.
 You also need to discuss any possible accommodations that will be requested with affected course leaders at least 60 days before the course begins.
-You may contact Dr. Tennison to assist you in arranging the necessary meetings.
+You may contact Dr. Cohn to assist you in arranging the necessary meetings.